Automating-GIS-processes/FEC/source/Day3-arcpy-script.rst

     Notice that arcpy can only be imported with Python interpreter that comes with ArcGIS.
 If you try to import it e.g. in Spyder, you will receive an error ``ImportError: No module named 'arcpy'``.

-    Well...actually there is a way to `import arcpy from other places <http://gis.stackexchange.com/questions/86850/making-separate-python-installation-that-can-call-arcpy>`_ as well and also `import it into Spyder <http://gis.stackexchange.com/questions/176879/importing-arcpy-in-spyder>`_ but this is not a topic of this course.
+    Well...actually there is a way to `import arcpy from other places <http://gis.stackexchange.com/questions/86850/making-separate-python-installation-that-can-call-arcpy>`_ as well and also `import it into Spyder <http://gis.stackexchange.com/questions/176879/importing-arcpy-in-spyder>`_ but we will not cover this during our course.

 Getting parameters from the toolbox
 -----------------------------------